RestoredCDC/CDC_zim_mirror/README.md

 This will serve the page at port 9090.
 Since we don't yet have a firewall setup, the website should be accessible at `http://server ip address:9090/`

 Next we need setup things in a way that is robust for serving to the world.

+#### Configuring server settings

+The `serve.py` file (which serves the entire website) is very short, simple, and well commented.
+You may change the value of the `serverPort` variable at the top to make the script serve from a different port.
+You can also change the HTLM string inside the `DISCLAIMER_HTML` variable to change the disclaimer that is injected in each page.
+This snippet is inserted directly after the `body` tag of the HTML in each page.

 ...to be continued